KamitaniLab/DeepImageReconstruction/README.md

     - Reconstructing alphabetical letters shapes from CNN features decoded from the brain; reproducing results in Figure 6B.
 - 7_reconstruct_imagined_image.py
     - Reconstructing imagined image from CNN features decoded from the brain; reproducing results in Figure 8.

+PyTorch implementation of the reconstruction is available at [GitHub:KamitaniLab/brain-decoding-cookbook-public](https://github.com/KamitaniLab/brain-decoding-cookbook-public).

 ## Data